janwilmake/grok-tools/grokthyself/BACKLOG.md

 # SUPER WISHLIST

+## LLMS.txt and context IDE integrations

+Based on the interactions analysis we can also create a llms.txt for custom contexts.
+This can in turn be integrated with tools like https://conare.ai.
+Another way could be as MCP resources.

 ## Minibenchmark

 simple benchmark: ask questions about your friends people were asking grok a while ago for fun. vibe benchmark grok vs. grokthyself. put on landing.